Apps installed from the Ecwid App Market

 Native apps

-See native apps documentation and start working on your application.
+See native apps documentation to start working on the application.

 External apps